 The love that leads us to evil is evil masquerading as love

 Suppose in a war, an enemy soldier dresses like a defending soldier and enters into the defending army.
-If the defenders aren’t alert enough to recognize the masquerade, they may end up sabotaged.
+If the defenders aren’t alert enough to recognize the masquerade, they will be deceived and destroyed.

 We all are vulnerable to similar deceitful attacks in the war for our consciousness between godly and ungodly forces.
 At our core, we are souls, parts of God; we are meant to be on the godly side – especially when we start aspiring to live spiritually.

 Sometimes, people in sacred relational bonds act immorally; their actions break hearts and destroy families.
-They claim to be in love.
+While acting immorally, they claim to be in love.
 But is it love?
-The test of love is whether it raises our consciousness and character upward, ultimately toward Krishna, or downward, eventually toward evil.
-If the latter, then what we feel is the self-destructive evil force of lust (Bhagavad-gita 03.37) – lust has just put on a masquerade of love.
+Sometimes what appears to be love may just be lust, which can be a self-destructive evil force (Bhagavad-gita 03.37).
+Lust just puts on a masquerade of love.

 How can we know whether what we feel is love?
 By looking beyond our emotion to our action and its consequence.
 Love is not just the emotion we feel in the presence of someone; love is the dedication of our actions for everyone’s holistic well-being.
 Love inspires us to become our best so that we can offer our best to our beloved.
 And ultimately love is seen in how it takes us closer to the source and object of all love, Krishna – not away from him.